History of Reading, Berkshire

-Beginnings
+Origins

 The first evidence for Reading as a settlement dates from the 8th century, where the town came to be known as Readingum.
 The name comes from the Readingas, an Anglo-Saxon tribe whose name means "Reada's People" in Old English.
 The name Reada is thought to literally mean "The Red One."

 In late 870 an army of Danes invaded the then kingdom of Wessex and set up camp at Reading.
 On 4 January 871, the first Battle of Reading took place, when an army led by King Ethelred and his brother Alfred the Great attempted unsuccessfully to breach the Danes' defences.
 The battle is described in the Anglo-Saxon Chronicle, and this account provides the earliest known written record of the existence of the town of Reading.
 The Danes remained in Reading until late in 871, when they retreated to winter quarters in London.

 After the Battle of Hastings and the Norman Conquest of England, William the Conqueror gave land in and around Reading to his foundation of Battle Abbey.
 In its 1086 Domesday Book listing, the town was explicitly described as a borough.
 The presence of six mills is recorded, with four on land belonging to the king and two on the land given to Battle Abbey.